Financial Aid Resources and Disability Information For Benzodiazepine-Harmed Patients

 Many of us struggle with serious poverty caused by benzodiazepine harm.
 Disabled and unable to work, we still must find avenues to keep ourselves from homelessness and starvation.
-Many of us are too sick to spend a lot of time finding these resources, so I have compiled a list of some of the options in the United States that can potentially provide assistance.
-Should you know of or come across another resource that you consider useful, please let me know!
-I can update this blog as more resources are found.
+Many of us are too sick to spend a lot of time finding these resources, so we have compiled a list of some of the options in the United States that can potentially provide assistance.
+Should you know of or come across another resource that you consider useful, please let us know!

 A good first stop for finding potential benefits is the US federal government’s benefit finder: